davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft1/index.md

    460         MATH        Calculus 3  WEY 102     TR          12:30
    ```

-3. Return the student, David's, course schedule.
+4. Return the student, David's, course schedule.
 Assume you don't have David's student ID, and that they're the only one with that name.
 Only `Course`'s attributes should be projected.
-Order by Dept ID then Course Number.
+Order by `DeptID` then by Course Number.

    ```
    deptID      CourseNum   CourseName        Location    meetDay     meetTime